2series/crypto-price-prediction/README.md

 # Real-Time Crypto Price Prediction System

 ## Overview
 This project aims to build a real-time machine learning system that predicts cryptocurrency prices 5 minutes into the future.
-The system is built using Python, Rust, large language models (LLMs), and Kubernetes.
+The system is built using Python, large language models (LLMs), and Kubernetes.

 ## System Architecture
 The system is divided into several components: